Rarotonga: Geography

 The core of the island consists of densely forested hills cut by deep valleys, the eroded remnants of the original volcanic cone.
-The hills are drained by a number of radial streams, including the Avatiu Stream and Takuvaine Stream.
 Te Manga, at 658 m (2,140 ft) above sea level, is the highest peak on the island.
 Ikurangi, a smaller peak, overlooks the capital.
+The hills are drained by a number of radial streams, including the Avatiu Stream and Takuvaine Stream.
+Paved and unpaved roads allow access to valleys, but the interior of the island remains largely unpopulated due to forbidding terrain and lack of infrastructure.